Little Platte River

-The Little Platte River is a stream in the northwest portion of the U.S. state of Missouri.
+The Little Platte River is a river in the northwest Missouri, United States.
 It is a major tributary of Platte River and is 66.4 miles long, which makes it its second longest tributary.
 The river is the primary inflow for Smithville Lake and is its outflow before joining the Platte River.
 The stream is monitored at two locations, at Smithville. and just upstream from Plattsburg.

 Etymology

 The Little Platte River was historically known as Smith Creek from to Humphrey Smith's mill, at Smithville.
 By the 20th Century, it was referred to as the Little Platte.